Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/worldgen.md

 - 1st argument: The resource location of the rock layer you will be adding.
 Generally advised to use `kubejs` as the namespace as to not overwrite or be overwritten by another mod
 - 2nd argument: A consumer with several methods:
-    - `.raw(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'raw' block type for the rock layer
+    - `.raw(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'raw' block type for the rock layer
-    - `.hardened(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'hardened' block type for the rock layer
+    - `.hardened(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'hardened' block type for the rock layer
-    - `.gravel(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'gravel' block type for the rock layer
+    - `.gravel(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'gravel' block type for the rock layer
-    - `.cobble(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'cobble' block type for the rock layer
+    - `.cobble(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'cobble' block type for the rock layer
-    - `.sand(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'sand' block type for the rock layer
+    - `.sand(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'sand' block type for the rock layer
-    - `.sandstone(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'sandstone' block type for the rock layer
+    - `.sandstone(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'sandstone' block type for the rock layer
-    - `.spike(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'spike' block type for the rock layer.
+    - `.spike(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'spike' block type for the rock layer.
 This value is optional
         - **Note**: The provided block *must* be an instance of [RockSpikeBlock](https://github.com/Notenoughmail/KubeJS-TFC/wiki/Items-and-Blocks#rock-spike) or the game may crash due to lacking the required block states
-    - `.loose(string)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'loose' block type for the rock layer.
+    - `.loose(String)`{: .language-javascript }: Accepts a string representing the registry name of a block, sets the 'loose' block type for the rock layer.
 This value is optional
         - **Note**: The provided block *must* be an instance of [LooseRockBlock](https://github.com/Notenoughmail/KubeJS-TFC/wiki/Items-and-Blocks#loose-rock) or the game may crash due to lacking the required block states
     - `.top()`{: .language-javascript }: Allows the rock layer to spawn on the top rock layer in the world
     - `.middle()`{: .language-javascript }: Allows the rock layer to spawn on the middle rock layer in the world